African Palliative Care Association: Origins and foundation (2002–2004)

-APCA was founded in Cape Town in 2002 after 28 palliative care trainers from across Africa met together and discussed the need for regional cooperation.
-The group produced the Cape Town Declaration, which holds palliative care, pain and symptom control as a human right for every adult and child with life-limiting illnesses.
-APCA however was not formally founded until two years later in 2004.
+APCA's origins trace to November 2002, when 28 palliative care trainers from 15 African countries convened in Cape Town, South Africa, to address the critical need for regional cooperation in palliative care development.
+This meeting produced the Cape Town Declaration, which established palliative care, pain management, and symptom control as fundamental human rights for adults and children with life-limiting illnesses.